Two-photon-interaction effects in the bad-cavity limit: Conclusions

-\textit{Conclusions.}---In summary, we have studied the case of a damped HO interacting with $N$ qubits via a two-photon coupling in the bad-cavity limit in the presence of finite temperature baths, a coherent pumping on the HO, and an incoherent pumping on the qubits, comparing it to the one-photon coupling case.
-We have succeeded in applying a recent adiabatic elimination technique in the two-photon model to derive a reduced master equation governing the collective evolution of the qubits.
-This presents two fundamental differences compared to the dipolar case: an enhancement of the spontaneous-like emission rate, including a thermal contribution and a quadratic term in the coherent driving, and an increased temperature of the effective bath experienced by the qubits.
-This novel phenomenology makes it possible to accelerate the generation of non-diagonal one-qubit steady states and to observe a drastic change of the temperature-dependent behavior of quantum collective phenomena, leading to a stronger resilience of these phenomena to high temperatures.
-We finally remark that the models here investigated can be feasibly implemented with both atomic and solid-state existing quantum technologies (see introduction).
+In summary, we have studied the case of a damped HO interacting with $N$ TLSs via a two-photon coupling in the bad-cavity limit in the presence of finite temperature baths, a coherent pumping on the HO, and an incoherent pumping on the TLSs, comparing it to the one-photon-coupling case.
+We have succeeded in applying a recent adiabatic elimination technique in the two-photon model to derive a master equation governing the collective evolution of the TLSs.
+This presents two fundamental differences compared to the dipolar case: an enhancement of the spontaneouslike emission rate, including a thermal contribution and a quadratic term in the coherent driving, and an increased temperature of the effective bath experienced by the TLSs.
+This unexpected phenomenology makes it possible to accelerate the generation of nondiagonal one-TLS steady states and to observe a drastic change of the temperature-dependent behavior of quantum collective phenomena, leading to a stronger resilience of these phenomena to high temperatures.
+We finally remark that the models here investigated can be feasibly implemented with both solid-state and atomic existing quantum technologies, as also discussed in Appendix~\ref{APPSec:CircuitModel} for the 2ph model in the solid-state context.

-\textit{Acknowledgements.---} N.P. acknowledges the financial support of the Observatoire des Sciences de l'Univers THETA Franche-Comt\'{e} / Bourgogne for his research visit at the Universit\'{e} Paris Diderot (present name: Université de Paris).
-B.B. acknowledges support by the French ``Investissements d'Avenir'' program, project ISITE-BFC (contract ANR-15-IDEX-03).
-N.P. and B.B. thank Andrea Smirne for useful discussions about the results of this paper.